 Accuracy of information

-Townsville City Council and the Community Information Centre are responsible for maintaining the website and maintain that all information contained on the website is correct to the best of our knowledge (with the exception of any third party content which is provided to the Townsville City Council by other parties).
+Townsville City Council are responsible for maintaining the website and maintain that all information contained on the website is correct to the best of our knowledge (with the exception of any third party content which is provided to the Townsville City Council by other parties).
 However, no warranty is made as to the completeness, accuracy or reliability of the information and the Townsville City Council disclaims all liability and responsibility for any direct or indirect loss or damage which may be suffered by any user through relying on anything contained in or omitted from the website.
 You must exercise your own skill and care with respect to your use of the website and its content.

 Links to other sites

 References and links to other internet sites are for informational purposes only and should not be constituted as an endorsement of those sites, the information, views, opinions or standards they provide.
 Townsville City Council is not responsible for the relevance or accuracy, currency and reliability of information found on those sites.

 Some of the information provided on the What’s On web site is supplied by third parties.
 It is important all users understand that third party information is not provided or endorsed by us and your legal relationship is with the third party supplier.
 Please be aware that we have not necessarily checked third party content.
 You rely on third party content completely at your own risk.

 The listing of a person or organisation in any part of this web site in no way implies any form of endorsement by Townsville City Council of the products or services provided by that person or organisation.

 With the exception of third party content, all information, text, graphics, photographs, files, and audio/video content on this web site are Copyright © Townsville City Council.
 The content is protected by Australian and international copyright and trademark laws.